Dornier 328: Dornier aftermath

-While first flight was anticipated in 2019, Turkey abandoned the program in October 2017, after facing increasing costs and being no longer confident of market demand forecasts.
+First flight was anticipated in 2019, but Turkey abandoned the program in October 2017, after facing increasing costs and no longer being confident of market demand forecasts.

-Believing in the under 40-seat market, Sierra Nevada Corporation and 328 Support Services GmbH are searching for other means to revive the aircraft, hoping to follow through by the end of 2017 or early 2018.

 Existing aircraft can be sourced by 328 Support Services and converted for civil transport, military operations, medical evacuation, or freighter or utility missions for $7–9 million, including zero time turboprops.

-Sierra Nevada Corp. plans to build a new stretched 328 in Germany.

 D328eco

-On 21 August 2019, 328 Support Services announced the formation of DRA GmbH to establish its final assembly line for the D328NEU at Leipzig/Halle Airport, creating of up to 250 new jobs there and over 100 jobs in Oberpfaffenhofen, near Munich; the programme should be detailed late in the first quarter of 2020.
-The company signed a MoU with the federal authorities of Germany, and State of Saxony ministries.

-To revive the turboprop design, SNC should invest €80 million ($88.75 million) in DRA while the state of Saxony pledged €6.5 million.

-On 29 April 2020, DRA GmbH rebranded its proposed D328NEU as the “D328eco”.

-DRA GmbH would not be able to use the name "Dornier", as the trademark belongs to Airbus and it is used by its subsidiary Dornier Consulting.
-Instead, DRA GmbH created a new brand, Deutsche Aircraft, making reference to German engineering and German quality.
+On 21 August 2019, 328 Support Services announced the formation of DRA GmbH to establish its final assembly line for a new version of the aircraft, named 328NEU, at Leipzig/Halle Airport, creating of up to 250 new jobs there and over 100 jobs in Oberpfaffenhofen, near Munich; the programme should be detailed late in the first quarter of 2020.
+The company signed a memorandum of understanding with the federal authorities of Germany, and State of Saxony ministries.
+To revive the turboprop design, SNC was set to invest €80 million ($88.75 million) in DRA while the state of Saxony pledged €6.5 million.
+On 29 April 2020, DRA GmbH rebranded the new version as the "D328eco".
+DRA GmbH was not able to use the Dornier name as the trademark belongs to Airbus and is used by its subsidiary Dornier Consulting.
+Instead, DRA GmbH created a new brand, Deutsche Aircraft.

-On 7 December 2020, Deutsche Aircraft (ex DRA GmbH) presented the D328eco, scheduled for completion in 2020.